-- Verify that you have access to at least three virtual machine hosts. - Verify that each of the virtual machine hosts has at least one SSD and one HDD. - Verify that the virtual machine hosts are in maintenance mode.
+- Verify that you are connected to a vCenter Server system. - Verify that you have access to at least three virtual machine hosts. - Verify that each of the virtual machine hosts has at least one SSD and one HDD. - Verify that the virtual machine hosts are in maintenance mode.